MangustaLangusta/Raw-STM32F103C8-CMSIS-FreeRTOS-IAR/README.md

 # Raw STM32F103C8 CMSIS+FreeRTOS+IAR
-Raw IAREW project for STM32 BluePill using only CMSIS + FreeRTOS Can be used as a template for new projects.
+Raw IAR Embedded Workbench  project for STM32 BluePill using only CMSIS + FreeRTOS

+Can be used as a template for new projects.

 It should compile without errors as-is (tested on IAR EW for ARM v9.30.1)

 Notes: